Asthma Medications

 • Controller medications are the most important because they prevent asthma attacks.
 When you use these drugs, your airways are less inflamed and less likely to react to triggers.

 • Quick-relief medications -- also called rescue medications -- relax the muscles around your airway.
 If you have to use a rescue medication more than twice a week, your asthma isn’t well-controlled.
-But people who have exercise-induced asthma may use a quick-acting med called a beta-agonist before a workout.
+But people who have exercise-induced asthma may use a quick-acting medication called a beta-agonist before a workout.

 The right medication should allow you to live an active and normal life.
 If your asthma symptoms aren’t controlled, ask your doctor to help you find a different treatment that works better.